Chapter Ninety Seven

 Lacy, “Oceane is such an incredible diver, geez, she slips in with hardly a ripple.
 And Sloane is like a cruise missile.”

 Susan, “Think you have enough stuff?
-Dirt bikes, formula one cars, go karts, a pool bigger than many houses, a house bigger than some hotels.”
+Dirt bikes, formula one cars, go karts, a pool bigger than most houses, a house bigger than some hotels.”

 “Said the woman who spends half the year out of the country, flying first class and staying in five star accommodations.”